metio/terraform-provider-k8s/docs/data-sources/spark_stackable_tech_spark_history_server_v1alpha1_manifest.md

 Optional:

-- `inline` (Attributes) An inline definition, containing the S3 bucket properties. (see [below for nested schema](#nestedatt--spec--log_file_directory--s3--bucket--inline))
+- `inline` (Attributes) S3 bucket specification containing the bucket name and an inlined or referenced connection specification.
+Learn more on the [S3 concept documentation](https://docs.stackable.tech/home/nightly/concepts/s3). (see [below for nested schema](#nestedatt--spec--log_file_directory--s3--bucket--inline))
-- `reference` (String) A reference to an S3 bucket object.
-This is simply the name of the 'S3Bucket' resource.
+- `reference` (String)

 <a id="nestedatt--spec--log_file_directory--s3--bucket--inline"></a>
 ### Nested Schema for `spec.log_file_directory.s3.bucket.inline`

-Optional:
+Required:

 - `bucket_name` (String) The name of the S3 bucket.
 - `connection` (Attributes) The definition of an S3 connection, either inline or as a reference. (see [below for nested schema](#nestedatt--spec--log_file_directory--s3--bucket--inline--connection))